sasajo/polyapi-java/README.md

 ### v0.3.4
 - Added validation to avoid duplicate specifications based on context and name.
 ### v0.3.3
-- Fixed 'type' property for Server variables
+- Fixed 'polyType' property for Server variables
-- Added missing 'type' property to specs.json
+- Added missing 'polyType' property to specs.json
 ### v0.3.2
 - Fixed bug in deploy-functions where inner classes weren't taken into consideration.
 - Refactored deploy-functions to be reflection based instead of reading source code.